About PHS

 At first glance, Planet Homeschool can appear to be a school that meets once a week, but we are not a school.

 Planet Homeschool is a homeschool co-op.
-The instructors who teach those classes are hired directly by the individual families whose children enroll in their classes, not by Planet Homeschool.
-Tuition and materials fees are paid directly to the instructors by the families of the enrolled children, using a Homeschool-Life-generated invoice.
+The instructors who teach those classes are hired/paid directly by the individual families whose children enroll in their classes, not by Planet Homeschool.

 Minnesota Secular Homeschool Enrichment Inc. dba Planet Homeschool (MSHE/PHS) is organized exclusively for charitable, religious, educational, and scientific purposes as specified in Section 501(c)(3) of the Internal Revenue Code, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.